 Guest blogging in order to build backlinks to your website can assist your website’s organic traffic.
-Whereas, backlinks will increase your website’s authority and show to search engines that your website is trustworthy.
+Backlinks will increase your website’s authority and show to search engines that your website is trustworthy.

 If you decide to engage in guest blogging, you should target well performing websites, and websites that have a high-authority ranking.
-By posting guest blogs on other websites and linking them back to your website you can develop a stream of organic traffic, helping you build referral traffic.
+By posting guest blogs on other websites and linking them back to your website you can develop referral traffic as well.

-Text-based content is important when it comes to getting information out and allowing search engines to crawl through your website, However, video and audio campaigns can also help boost organic traffic.
+Text-based content is important when it comes to allowing search engines to crawl through your website.
+However, video and audio content can also help boost organic traffic.
 As the way people consume content continues to evolve, some people prefer to listen to content on the go.
 Or even watch informational videos to understand the content.
 One reason people enjoy video content is that data shows that information retention is significantly higher for visual material than it is for text.
-Thus videos can help grab and retain your audience’s attention.

 Video and audio help disseminate your information in different ways and appeal to different people while doing so.
-Additionally, these videos can be shared on Youtube or other video sharing sites.
-Which will increase your reach and ability to generate new sources of organic traffic.
+Additionally, these videos can be shared on Youtube or other video sharing sites, increasing your reach further.

 5. Promote your content on social media